Explore health content from A to Z.

 Cancer is a disease of the genes.
 Most cancers develop as a result of genetic damage or a mutation that happens sometime during a person's lifetime.
 These are called sporadic cancers.
 These types of mutations only affect the cells that grow from the original mutated cell.

 The risk of developing cancer is higher in people who are born with certain genetic defects that are passed on from their parents and found in every cell in their body.
 These defects occur in areas of the DNA that affect cell division, cell death, and the repair of damaged DNA.
 Cancers that result from DNA damage that is passed on are called hereditary cancers.
-They account for about 5 to 10 percent of all breast cancer cases.
+They account for about 5% to 10% of all breast cancer cases.
 The likelihood of breast cancer being hereditary is linked to your age at the time of diagnosis.
 The younger you are, the more likely the cancer is hereditary.

 The National Cancer Institute describes genes as "nature's blueprints for every living thing."
 Genes determine your body's potential for function and growth.
 Environmental factors influence the outcome.
-For example, a woman might have the genetic potential to be six feet tall.
+For example, a woman might have the genetic potential to be 6 feet tall.
 However, if she has poor nutrition as a child, she may not reach that potential.
 Similarly, a woman may have a genetic risk of developing breast cancer.
 Whether she develops it or not may be influenced by environmental exposures she has during her lifetime.

 Genes come in pairs.
 One set is passed down (inherited) from your mother and the other set from your father.
 Genetic risks and potential can come from either parent.